From scaled European model to U.S. category leadership

 - a clear ICP

-- prioritized accounts
+- prioritised accounts

 - pitch architecture